Group

 Mr. Alexakis has published numerous papers in prestigious journals and has published a number of books on finance (Behavioral Finance, Islamic Finance and Banking, Takaful – Islamic Insurance, among others).
 In addition to his academic experience, Mr. Alexakis has significant professional experience as a CEO in companies in the financial sector.

-He has served as an advisor to the government on privatization issues to the Ministry of Development.
+He has served as an advisor to the government on privatisation issues to the Ministry of Development.
 During 2010-2011, he was CEO of Invest in Greece, the official investment promotion agency for Greece (Enterprise Greece today).
 Between 2016 and 2020, Mr. Alexakis was a member of the SMSG team of the European Securities and Markets Authority (ESMA).
 He has been a member of the Selection Committee of the Hellenic Financial Stability Fund as a representative of the Bank of Greece since 2017.
 He has participated in the US IVLP professional program.
 He is a strong advocate of sustainable finance and ESG policies.
 From July 2023 to February 2025, he participates in the Board of Directors of CrediaBank as a non-executive member and since then as an independent non-executive member.

 Ioannis Zographakis, son of Georgios, Independent Non-Executive Member

-Mr. Ioannis Zografakis has served as CrediaBank’s Chairman from July 2023 until February 2025.
+Mr. Ioannis Zographakis has served as CrediaBank’s Chairman from July 2023 until February 2025.
 Since then, he has been an independent non-executive member of CrediaBank.
 He has extensive international experience in the banking sector in senior management positions.

-He has served as a member of the Bank of Cyprus BoD, as well as Senior Independent Director and Chairman of the Risk Management Committee.
+He has served as a member of the Board of Directors of the Bank of Cyprus from September2013 to December 2023, as well as Senior Independent Director and Chairman of the Risk Management Committee.
 He has also served as Chairman of the Ethics Committee, a member of the Audit Committee and a member of the Technology Committee.
 From September 2013 to March 2021, he served as Chairman of the Audit Committee.

-Panagiotis Liargovas, son of Georgios, Independent Non-Executive Member
+Panagiotis Liargkovas, son of Georgios, Non-Executive Member

 He studied Economics at the University of Athens and Clark University, Massachusetts (USA) where he received his Ph.D in 1991.